ibm-cloud-docs/power-iaas/set-full-linux.md

     `. /usr/local/bin/rhel-cloud-init.sh -a Activation_Key -u Capsule_server_url -p Proxy_IP_and_port -o Org -t Deployment type`

       -a = activation key

-    	-u = the url of the RHEL capsule server you are registering against -p = ”private_ip_of_powervs_vm”:3128
+      -u = the url of the RHEL capsule server you are registering against

+      -p = ”private_ip_of_powervs_vm”:3128

-    	-o = organization associated with activation key -t = deployment type of this vm(RHEL, RHEL-SAP, RHEL-SAP-NETWEAVER)
+      -o = organization associated with activation key

+      -t = deployment type of this vm(RHEL, RHEL-SAP, RHEL-SAP-NETWEAVER)

 5. For SLES, run the following command:

     `. /usr/local/bin/sles-cloud-init.sh -s <RMT_SERVER>`

-      	-s = the url of the sles RMT server you are registering against
+    -s = the url of the SLES RMT server you are registering against